Basic Views on Corporate Governance

 Board of Directors and Business Execution Body

-The Board of Directors (convenes at least once a month), according to the Board of Directors’ Regulations, deliberates and decides important management matters, including legal matters, and supervises the execution of business.
-The maximum number of Directors is 12 in order to promote agile management decision-making by the Board of Directors, and the term of office is one year to clarify their responsibilities to the shareholders.
-There are currently 12 incumbent Directors, including three Outside Directors, whom one is female, with wealth of experience in and broad insight into economy, finance, management and corporate legal affairs.
-These three Outside Directors are supervising management from an independent third-party standpoint.
+According to the Board of Directors Regulations, the Board of Directors (convenes at least once a month) deliberates and decides important management matters, including legal matters, and supervises business execution.
+The Chairman of the Board of Directors is chaired by the Chairman and Director.
+The maximum number of Directors is set at 12, to promote agile management decision-making by the Board of Directors.
+The term of office is set at one year to clarify their responsibilities to the shareholders.
+There are currently 12 incumbent Directors, of whom one is female, and one is non-Japanese, including four Outside Directors with a wealth of experience in and broad insight into the economy, finance, and management.
+These four Outside Directors are supervising management from an independent third-party standpoint.
+Pursuant to Article 427, Paragraph 1 of the Companies Act, the Company has entered into contracts with Outside Directors which limit their liability for damages under Article 423, Paragraph 1 of the same Act.
+The maximum liability amount under such agreements shall be the amount stipulated in the laws and regulations.
+However, the above liability limitation shall only be applied when such Outside Directors executed their duties in good faith and without gross negligence.

-As the chief executive responsible for business execution, the President appointed by the Board of Directors exercises control over the execution of business in the Company and its subsidiaries (hereinafter “the Group”).
+As the chief executive responsible for business execution, the President appointed by the Board of Directors exercises control over business execution in the Company and its subsidiaries (hereinafter “the Group”).
 Every executive officer (one-year term of office) appointed by the Board of Directors is responsible for business execution in the Group organization.
-As the heads of internal companies, divisions and major functional organizations, the executive officers bear responsibilities for operations and business results.
+As the heads of internal companies, divisions, and major functional organizations, the executive officers bear responsibilities for operations and business results.

 Board of Corporate Auditors and Internal Audit